Billing Term Glossary

 Number or Treatment Authorization Number.

 Beneficiary – A person covered by health insurance.

-Beneficiary Eligibility Verification – A way providers retrieve information about whether you have insurance coverage.
+Beneficiary Eligibility Verification – A way providers retrieve information about whether you have insurance

 Benefit – The amount your insurance company pays for medical services.

 Bill/Invoice/Statement – A printed summary of your medical bill.

 Cardiology Charges – The charges for procedures performed to test the heart, such as

 Centers for Medicare and Medicaid (CMS) – The federal agency that runs the Medicare program.
 In addition,